csbench/csbench/README.md

 ## 📝 Evaluation on CS-Bench

 ### Option
-Option 1: Use Step 1 to construct the reasoning prompt, replace Step 2.1 with your own reasoning method to obtain the model's output, and use Steps 3 and 4 to get the model's scores.
+Option 1: Use Step 1 to construct the reasoning prompt, replace Step 2.1 with your own inference method to obtain the model's output, and use Steps 3 and 4 to get the model's scores.

 Option 2: Use Step 1 to construct the reasoning prompt, use the vllm reasoning we provide in Step 2.1 (requires environment setup) to obtain the model's output, and use Steps 3 and 4 to get the model's scores.